iamswapnil22/ICC-Cricket-World-Cup-predictions/README.md

 # Notebook

-The machine learning model has been trained on historical World Cup data using the `train_model.ipynb` Jupyter notebook.
+The machine learning model has been trained on historical World Cup data using the `WorldCupPrediction.ipynb` Jupyter notebook.
 Check the notebook for details on the model architecture, hyperparameters, and training process.
 This includes metrics such as accuracy, precision, recall, and F1 score.

 # Contributing